plone/plone.app.event/docs/installation.rst

 events to plone.app.events" (Metadata version 1 to 2).
 In order to use it, go to Plone Control Center -> ZMI -> portal_setup -> Upgrades.
 Select "plone.app.event.at:default" profile and click "Show old upgrades".
 Select the upgrade step and run it.

+You might also need to "clear and rebuild" the catalog after upgrading.
+You can do so at Plone Control Center -> ZMI -> portal_catalog -> Advanced (this may take a while)